Zack Taylor (baseball): Baseball playing career

 Having been displaced by Al Spohrer as the Braves' starting catcher early in the 1929 season, Taylor's contract was sold to the Chicago Cubs for the waiver price of $7,500 in July after all the other teams in both the American and National Leagues had passed on him.
 When the Cubs' future Hall of Fame catcher Gabby Hartnett suffered an arm injury early in 1929, Taylor filled in capably, helping the Cubs win the National League pennant.
 He helped guide the Cubs' pitching staff to a league-leading 14 shutouts and finish second in team earned run average and strikeouts.
 In the only postseason appearance of his career in the 1929 World Series against the Philadelphia Athletics, Taylor made only three hits but was cited as an unsung hero in a losing cause for the Cubs because of his consistent, unwavering defensive skills behind the plate.
 When Hartnett returned from his injury in 1930, Taylor went back to being the Cubs' backup catcher.
 In 1932, Cub manager Rogers Hornsby credited Taylor with helping develop the skills of Lon Warneke, as the young pitcher led the league with 22 wins.

 After being released by the Cubs in November 1933, Taylor appeared in four games for the Yankees in 1934 before ending his playing career as a player-coach with the Brooklyn Dodgers in 1935.
-He played his final major league game on September 24, 1935 at the age of 36, and returned to the minor leagues as player-manager for the San Antonio Missions from 1937 to 1939 and the Toledo Mud Hens from 1940 to 1941.
+He played his final major league game on September 24, 1935, at the age of 36, and returned to the minor leagues as player-manager for the San Antonio Missions from 1937 to 1939 and the Toledo Mud Hens from 1940 to 1941.

 Strange incident

 Taylor is one of the very few players who have illegally re-entered a major league game.
 It happened on August 31, 1932, against the Giants.
-In the bottom of the tenth inning, Billy Jurges pinch hit for Taylor.
+In the bottom of the tenth inning, Billy Jurges pinch-hit for Taylor.
 Three batters later, with two outs, Taylor pinch hit for pitcher Leroy Herrmann.
 The Giants failed to notice: had they appealed, Herrmann would have been called out for missing his turn and the game would have been over.
 But Taylor and the next three batters all scored, to win the game for the Cubs.

 Career statistics

-In a sixteen-year major league career, Taylor played in 918 games, accumulating 748 hits in 2,865 at bats for a .261 career batting average, along with 9 home runs, 311 runs batted in and an on-base percentage of .304.
+In a sixteen-year major league career, Taylor played in 918 games, accumulating 748 hits in 2,865 at bats for a .261 career batting average, along with 9 home runs, 311 runs batted in, and an on-base percentage of .304.
 He ended his career with a .977 fielding percentage.
-Taylor led National League catchers three times in range factor and in baserunners caught stealing, twice in assists and once in fielding percentage.
+Taylor led National League catchers three times in range factor and in base runners caught stealing, twice in assists and once in fielding percentage.
 His 49.63% career caught stealing percentage ranks 19th all-time among major league catchers.